|

 clean

-1 = Footing once or stopping
+1 = Footing once

 2 = Footing twice